term7/Break-Apple-Blocklist/README.md

 This AdGuard blocklist is based on: https://theapplewiki.com/wiki/List_of_Apple_domains

+Apple is known to implement strong privacy features in its products.
+Nevertheless, certain forms of user tracking still occur.
+This article explores how Apple collects data despite its emphasis on privacy: https://gizmodo.com/apple-iphone-analytics-tracking-even-when-off-app-store-1849757558

 **⚠️ Warning: Enabling this list will completely break most Apple services, including (but not limited to): iCloud, Apple TV+, Apple Music, Apple Arcade, Apple Maps, Apple News+, Apple Pay, App Store, iMessage, FaceTime, FindMy, etc.**

 * * *